GrottoPress/shield/docs/06-LOGIN.md

    Shield.configure do |settings|
      # ...
-     # How long should a login last before it expires?
+     # How long should a login last before it is expired?
+     # The login will unconditionally expire after this time span.
      #settings.login_expiry = 24.hours
+     #
+     # How long can a login remain idle before it is timed out.
+     #settings.login_idle_timeout = 30.minutes
      # ...
    end
    ```